Parmigiano Panko Herb Encrusted Chicken Breasts

 These cook oh so quickly too because of the thinness of the chicken, so keep an eye on them.
 I think there is something truly therapeutic about pounding things with a mallet & do it every time I can.
 My version of therapy I suppose.
 LOL.
 If you don’t have a mallet, use a rolling pin or even a cast iron pan.
 I should mention that your mallet will need to be smooth not serrated *wink wink* you don’t want to impale your chicken and distribute plastic wrap throughout it either!
 Just sayin’.

-Use your judgment with the amount of cheese & panko you’d like to add.
-Remember you’re making this for your family & your tastebuds.
+Use your judgment with the amount of cheese and panko you’d like to add.
+Remember you’re making this for your family and your tastebuds.
 Sometimes I go a little heavier on the Parmigiano (no surprise there) and of course be sure to let your chicken rest before serving so that they’re juicy & succulent!

-I prepared these with Peperonata the other evening & just loved the flavors together!
+I prepared these with Peperonata the other evening and just loved the flavors together!

-4-6 Chicken Breasts (enough for your family) pounded out to roughly 1/4″
+- 4-6 chicken breasts (enough for your family)

-1 1/2 cups of freshly grated Parmigiano Reggiano
+- 1 1/2 cups Parmigiano Reggiano β grated

 How do you say delicious in Italian, again?
 Delizioso?
 Well, however you say it.
 This is super delicious!
 Now I want this for dinner tomorrow!